Term of Parliament (Enabling 4-year Term) Legislation Amendment Bill: Legislation

 The Term of Parliament (Enabling 4-year Term) Legislation Amendment Bill amends the Constitution Act 1986 and the Electoral Act 1993.
-The bill is designed so it only comes into force if a majority of voters support it in a referendum on the question: "Do you support the Term of Parliament (Enabling 4-year Term) Legislation Amendment Act 2025 coming into force?"
-The bill, once enacted, will self-repeal if the referendum is lost or not held by 31 October 2031.
+The bill is designed so it only comes into force if a majority of voters support it in a referendum on the question: "Which option do you vote for?"
+The following options are: "I vote to keep the maximum term of Parliament at 3 years." and "I vote to change the maximum term of Parliament to 4 years".
+The bill, once enacted, is expected to come into force on the day of the issue of the writ for the 2026 New Zealand general election.
+It will be repealed if a majority of electors vote to preserve the three-year parliamentary term or no referendum on the matter is held within the next two general elections.

-The amendments to the Constitution Act allow the term of Parliament to be extended from three years to four years by Proclamation of the Governor-General on the advice of the Prime Minister.
-The Proclamation can only be issued if, within three months of the new Parliament convening, the House has agreed by simple majority that the proportionality requirement is satisfied.
-The proportionality requirement is that only members who are not part of the Executive (ministers and parliamentary under-secretaries) are counted when proportionally determining membership of select committees.
-The effect is that Opposition members would generally hold majorities on committees.
+In the event that a majority of electors vote to extend the parliamentary term from three to four years, the bill amends the Constitution Act 1986 and the Electoral Act 1993 to extend the parliamentary term from three to four years.
 The amendments to the Electoral Act allow for elections to be held at the conclusion of a four-year term and entrench the amendments to the Constitution Act.